 Temperatures around 90° Friday as we monitor for isolated severe storms

-Heading into the evening / pre-midnight hours, a stray shower to isolated rumble of thunder is not ruled out across the far Northeast Brazos Valley.
-Overall odds are low -- more likely chance for a cluster of storms this evening happens north of our area.
-Otherwise, quiet tonight...but gusty.
-Winds could peak between 20 and 30mph after midnight.
+What. a. wild. storm.
+Severe weather that moved through the Brazos Valley Thursday night has come to an end.
+Winds could peak between 20 and 30mph through the rest of the night, but otherwise, we are quiet and calm weather-wise.
 After a cloudy start, sunshine and a breezy / gusty south-southwest wind will push afternoon highs to the upper 80s and low 90s (if we get there, the first 90° readings of 2021 for the Brazos Valley).
 There is a storm chance Friday afternoon to early evening, but it is highly conditional and isolated.
 Here are the details:

 - The Storm Prediction Center has most of the Brazos Valley under a 1 out of 5 risk for isolated severe weather Friday afternoon & evening